The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit: Experiments

-\textbf{Q3: Is Averaging GCN Layer Embeddings More Effective Than Using the Final Layer Alone?} Our analysis indicates that the efficacy of GCN-retrievers is influenced by the choice of embedding layer (Table \ref{tab: gcn layer}).
-Across various It is evident that using averaged embeddings from multiple layers results in a more robust representation.
+To further isolate the contribution of graph topology, we compared our GCN-retriever with an FM-based retriever, which relies on direct user-item similarity scores without structural modeling.
+As shown in Table~\ref{tab:gcn_vs_fm}, GCN-retriever consistently outperforms FM across all datasets, with AUC gains ranging from 2.68 to 17.17 points.
+These results confirm that the observed improvements are not merely due to representation learning, but stem from the ability of graph-based methods to capture complex, indirect user-item relationships via the interaction network.

+\textbf{Q4: How Do Different GCN Layer Aggregation Strategies Compare?} Our analysis (Table \ref{tab:gcn_layer}) reveals that averaging embeddings from multiple GCN layers produces more robust representations compared to using either the final layer or weighted embeddings.
 This suggests that embeddings averaged across multiple layers provide a richer, more generalized representation that captures a broader spectrum of user-item interaction patterns.

-\textbf{Q4: Is Retrieval Mechanisms More Efficient When Combined with Early Exit?} Table \ref{tab:ablation} indicated that combining retrieval mechanisms with early exit strategies substantially increases efficiency, as evidenced by improved RPS across different datasets.
-For example, in the Video Games dataset, the RPS increased from 3.828 to 4.570 with the integration of early exit, confirming that this strategy enhances system responsiveness and computational speed effectively.

-\textbf{Q5: Is the Accuracy Maintained When Incorporating Early Exit?} The examination of the experimental data across different datasets reveals that the incorporation of early exit strategies alongside retrieval mechanisms either maintains or enhances the accuracy of the systems.
-Notably, in the Beauty dataset, the AUC improves from 94.72 to 96.37 with the introduction of early exit.
+\textbf{Q5: What is the Impact of Combining Retrieval with Early Exit?} We analyze the interaction effects between retrieval mechanisms and early exit strategies by examining four system configurations in Table~\ref{tab:Ablation}: baseline (neither), retrieval only, early exit only, and the combined approach.

+The results demonstrate clear synergistic benefits when combining both components.
+The combination substantially improves computational throughput across all datasets, with Video Games showing RPS increases from 3.825 (retrieval only) to 4.932 (combined), representing a 28.9\% improvement.
+Similarly, Beauty demonstrates RPS improvement from 4.781 to 4.960, indicating that early exit effectively mitigates the computational overhead introduced by retrieval processing.

+Notably, these efficiency gains do not come at the expense of accuracy.
+In fact, combining retrieval and early exit often enhances both metrics simultaneously.
+On Beauty, AUC increases from 94.72 (retrieval only) to 96.37 (combined), and on Movies and TV from 90.34 to 98.46.
+These improvements suggest that retrieval enhances input quality, enabling more confident and earlier predictions by the exit mechanism.

+Importantly, the benefits of the combined system exceed the additive effects of the individual components.
+Retrieval improves representation quality, while early exit reduces inference cost.
+Their integration addresses complementary bottlenecks, resulting in a more efficient and accurate system than either component achieves in isolation.

+\textbf{Q6: How Do Key Hyperparameters Affect Performance?} The Figure \ref{fig: lr} show that the adaptive learning rate (blue line) does not significantly outperform the non-adaptive learning rate (red line), as the AUC scores remain closely aligned across all datasets.
+This suggests that the adaptive learning rate may not substantially enhance performance for the tested data and model configurations.
+However, the consistent performance indicates the model's robustness to learning rate variations, which could be advantageous for maintaining stability across different operational conditions.